Demonym naming board showing place labels transforming into inhabitant forms.

 Worldbuilding Ready

-Perfect for gazetteers, maps, faction lists, campaign guides, and any fiction with multiple regions.
+Useful for gazetteers, maps, faction lists, campaign guides, and fiction with multiple regions.

 Language Flavor Controls